A teacher's letter home upbraids student for correcting him in class.

-Is this image a scan of a real letter?
-It offers no contextual clues that would make it verifiable (it's not written on school letterhead and makes no mention of the school’s name or location), and nobody has yet turned up a math teacher in the U.S. named Adam Hilliker.
-Many readers have seized on small details to declare it phony, such as the similarity of the names “Adam Hilliker” and “Adolf Hitler” (perhaps a bit of a stretch) combined with a date of
+Was this image a scan of a real letter?
+It offered no contextual clues that would make it verifiable (it wasn’t written on school letterhead and made no mention of the school’s name or location), and nobody turned up a math teacher in the U.S. named Adam Hilliker.
+Many readers seized on small details to declare it phony, such as the similarity of the names “Adam Hilliker” and “Adolf Hitler” (perhaps a bit of a stretch) combined with a date of